apache/zeppelin/spark/README.md

   - Scala module for Scala 2.12
 * scala-2.13
   - Scala module for Scala 2.13
-* spark-shims
-  - Parent module for each Spark module
-* spark3-shims
+* spark-common
-  - Shims module for Spark3
+  - Common utils for all Scala versions